gdelazzari/SpaceApps2017/README.md

 You can check out the main project page on the NASA Space Apps CMS [at this link](https://2017.spaceappschallenge.org/challenges/warning-danger-ahead/and-you-can-help-fight-fires/teams/shc/project).

-### Description
+### General description
 Every year there are a lot of wild fires in the world, and they cause a lot of damage (in term of deaths and economic loss).
 Take a look [here](http://www.nfpa.org/news-and-research/fire-statistics-and-reports/fire-statistics/fires-in-the-us) for example.

-We developed a system that takes into consideration both user alerts (made through a mobile app) and signals from an "insight system" (that uses data like fire risk maps, weather data, custom sensors data, historical data, etc...) to manage a drone swarm capable of autonomously flying over the interested area and capturing real-time imagery of the fire, which is then processed with a computer vision algorithm to generate a live "fire/smoke size & spreading map".
+We developed a system that takes into consideration both user alerts (made through a mobile app) and signals from an "insight system" (that uses data like [fire risk maps](http://forest.jrc.ec.europa.eu/effis/applications/global-viewer/), weather data, custom sensors data, historical data, etc...) to manage a drone swarm capable of autonomously flying over the interested area and capturing real-time imagery of the fire, which is then processed with a computer vision algorithm to generate a live "fire/smoke size & spreading map".

 ![](https://github.com/gdelazzari/SpaceApps2017/raw/master/Images/fire_map.jpg)